Homicide is no longer one of the top 15 causes of death, according to the Centers for Disease Control and Prevention (“CDC”).

 - A drop in the infant mortality rate, from 6.39 deaths per 1,000 births to 6.14,

-- An increase in life expectancy for a child born in 2010 to 78 years and 8 months (an increase of a little more than a month from the previous year),
+- An increase in life expectancy for a child born in 2010 to 78 years and eight months (an increase of a little more than a month from the previous year),

-- Both heart disease and cancer still remain the leading cause of death accounting for nearly 1.2 million deaths (half of the total deaths) nationwide in 2010; however, death rates have been declining for both,
+- Both heart disease and cancer remained the leading cause of death accounting for nearly 1.2 million deaths (half of the total deaths) nationwide in 2010; however, death rates have been declining for both,

 - Death rates for the other five leading causes for death also dropped (these include stroke, chronic lower respiratory diseases, accidents, flu/pneumonia, and blood infections),

 - And lastly, death rates increased for Alzheimers (ranking number 6 on the list), kidney disease (number 8), chronic liver disease and cirrhosis (number 12), Parkinson’s disease (number 14), and pneumonitis.

 The CDC compiled their list based on 98 percent of death certificates filed in the U.S. in 2010.

 The government has been keeping records of the top causes of death since 1949.
 Homicide has only once been in the top 10 causes of death, ranking in at number 10 in 1989, and in 1991-1993.
 The spike of murders in the late ’80s and early ’90s was due to a surge in youth deaths due to the crack epidemic.

 One reason given for the drop in homicide rate is abusive relationships are not ending in murder as frequently as they once did.
 This can be due to incarceration and earlier support for victims.

 “We’ve taken the home out of homicide,” states James Alan Fox, a Northeastern University criminologist who studies murder data.